 We finally have a roller-bag for all the camera gear to be easily transported in!
-More lenses are being accumulated, tripods and 10 stop ND filters have been obtained for all of our cameras.
+More lenses are slowly being accumulated.

 Some of the cameras